artist-booking-app/ring-a-show-frontend/README.md

     - performance ready?: boolean
   - reviews from artists who performed for this user previously (protected; only artists can see this) [array of strings]

-- Artist model: - CR
+- Artist model: - CRU
   - artist name: String
   - type of performance: [enum, array]
   - genre (if applicable):